 One of the most contentious issues in a divorce, post-dissolution or with unmarried parents is a situation where one parent requests a “relocation” or a “removal” with the children.
-Whether you are wishing to relocate with your child or need assistance in preventing the removal of your child, it is important to have an experienced attorney advocate for your interests.
+Whether you are wishing to relocate with your child or need assistance in preventing the removal of your child, it is important to have an experienced Denver child relocation lawyer for your interests.

 At Ciancio Ciancio Brown, P.C., our lawyers have extensive family law experience and have been handpicked by Cynthia L. Ciancio, one of Colorado’s most prominent family law attorneys.
 We are fully equipped to handle this complex area of family law in a way that protects the rights of children and parents.

 After a divorce or the finalization of a visitation schedule, parents with primary residential custody are not permitted to move out of Colorado with their children unless they have permission from the other parent or a court order.

 Any approved move will have to be demonstrably in the best interest of the child.
 When a child’s parents are both actively involved in his or her life, it is less likely the court will approve a move that will affect one of the parent’s visitation rights.
 While the court cannot prevent a parent from moving, he or she has the authority to prevent a parent from removing his or her child from the state.

 Our Denver family law attorneys can answer your questions and work to protect your rights in these difficult cases.
 Contact our firm to schedule a case evaluation with our Denver child relocation attorneys.

 Child custody laws for relocation depend on when the parent makes the request.
 If a parent informs the court that they wish to move out of state or a significant distance away (beyond 50 miles) within the state while the custody case is still pending, the court will necessarily make the custody determination as though the move has already taken place since it cannot keep a parent from moving.